 You may have heard sadly about a 21-year-old university student by the name of Naseeb Chuhan who was found hanged after his debts spiralled out of control.
 He felt suffocated by the student payday loans he owned to dishonest lenders that charged 1200% interest.
 His father criticised that initially, instant payday cash appear tempting, especially when you are strapped for cash.
 However, if you are continuously borrowing from payday lenders, it becomes a huge problem.

 Unfortunately, he is not the first student to suffer from debt problems.
-Many students rely on payday loans or bridging loans when their expenditure exceeds their student loan income.
+Many students rely on simple fast loans or bridging loans when their expenditure exceeds their student loan income.
 However, often these dishonest payday lenders who lend to a student payday loans are dangerous and are breaking the rules.
 Most mainststream payday loan lenders will not lend to students who do not have a steady and high enough income.

 Student Payday Loan Lenders Caught!